GreenTeaMagician/Propulsion-Academy/README.md

 ### Backend

 **Week 1** - During this week, we were given a thorough introduction to Python, where we solved simple exercises for the first few days (including OOP).
-The week concluded with PyGame, where we developed a snake, and a bricks game.
+The week concluded with PyGame, where we developed a Snake, and a [Bricks](https://github.com/GreenTeaMagician/Propulsion-Academy/tree/master/Week1/Day5/Bricks) game.

 **Week 2** - After a thorough python jumpstart, we turned our attention to storing information on databases in mySQL and looked at virtual servers, as well as flake8, flask, jinja, and how to use git, PyCharm sand Docker.
 The final project was a Todo app using all of these elements.